-We have spectacular news on the lead filled loon
+We have spectacular news on the lead filled loon!

 For those of you who are not aware of the loon's story, he was found washed up in a marina unaware of his surroundings.
 Upon being admitted to the REGI clinic, the loon's blood lead levels were so high our device had no way of knowing what the true level was, and the X-ray a day later confirmed our fears.
-The loon had 2 lead sinkers in its gizzard. death sentence for any loon not brought in for treatment.
+The loon had 2 lead sinkers in its gizzard.
+A death sentence for any loon not brought in for treatment.
 To add to the loons growing list of problems, he came in with a severe case of avian botulism.

 The loon upon arrival into the REGI clinic.
 Lethargic, thin, and extremely high lead levels